-Spend an evening under the neon glow with SF Neon authors Al Barna and Randall Ann Homan.
+Spend an evening under the neon glow with San Francisco Neon authors Al Barna and Randall Ann Homan.
 Tours feature local history with architectural and graphic design insights to San Francisco's unique legacy of surviving neon signs.
 Photography and a lively Q&A are encouraged.
-Be prepared to walk 2 miles for approximately 2 hours, with rest stops.
-Tours start just before twilight, rain or shine.
-(Neon looks best on a rainy night!)
 Contact us to schedule private tours for up to 12 people.